berylcczhang/TEST/README.md

 The SLUG repository contains several subdirectories.

-* *bin*: this contains the slug source code when it is compiled, as well as the paralle wrapper python script
+* *bin*: this contains the slug source code when it is compiled, as well as the parallel wrapper python script
 * *cloudy_slug*: this contains the code for the interface to [cloudy](http://nublado.org)
 * *doc*: this contains documentation for the code
+    - *doc/html*: documentation in html format
+    - *doc/latex*: documentation in latex/pdf format
+    - *doc/sphinx*: source for documentation in sphinx/rst format
 * *lib*: this contains the data files required by the code
     - *lib/atmospheres*: contains stellar atmosphere models
     - *lib/atomic*: contains atomic data files